VTL 1.1 (Validation and Transformation Language) in progress after public review

 - Part 2: the reference manual, containing the full library of operators ordered by category, including examples; this version can support validation and basic compilation needs.

-The eBNF (extended Backus-Naur Form), i.e. the technical notation for use in the implementation, will be added as soon as possible, during the public review period.
+The eBNF (extended Backus-Naur Form), i.e. the technical notation for use in the implementation, will be added at the end of the revision process.

 VTL 1.0 (March 2015)